 This topic describes one way to set up a connection between an Oracle Cloud Infrastructure Classic IP network and an Oracle Cloud Infrastructure virtual cloud network (VCN).
 The connection runs over Site-to-Site VPN.

 Another option is to have Oracle set up a connection over the Oracle network.
 For more information, see Connection Over Oracle Network.

 - You can run a hybrid workload between your Oracle Cloud Infrastructure Classic and Oracle Cloud Infrastructure environments.

-- You set up an IPSec VPN between the IP network's VPN as a Service (VPNaaS) gateway and the VCN's attached dynamic routing gateway (DRG).
+- You set up Site-to-Site VPN between the IP network's VPN as a Service (VPNaaS) gateway and the VCN's attached dynamic routing gateway (DRG).
 The connection runs over the internet.
 You configure routing and security rules in the environments to enable traffic.

 - The two environments must not have overlapping CIDRs.
 The cloud resources can communicate over the connection only with private IP addresses.

 - The two environments do not have to be in the same geographical area or region.

 You can connect your Oracle Cloud Infrastructure environment and your Oracle Cloud Infrastructure Classic environment with Site-to-Site VPN.
 The connection facilitates a hybrid deployment with application components that are set up across the two environments.
 You can also use the connection to migrate workloads from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
 Compared to using the Oracle network for the connection: you can set up Site-to-Site VPN yourself in a matter of minutes.
 Compared to FastConnect: you don't incur the additional cost and operational overhead of working with a FastConnect partner.